hngi/Gateapp-api/README.md

 * cd into the project folder and run `php -S localhost:8000`
 * visit localhost:8000 in your web browser

+## If laravel is installed

+* clone this repo
+* cd into the project folder and run `php artisan serve`
+* visit localhost:8000 in your web browser

 ## Rules for sending PR

 * attach a brief and concise description of what you have done